RGFell/Cleaning-data/CodeBook.md

 **Note:** The data contained with the train\\Inertial Signals and train\\Inertial Signals folders were not used for this Coursera project implementation.

-**Note:** For the prupose of this Coursera project, the test and train data were combined into a single date set.
+**Note:** For the purpose of this Coursera project, the test and train data were combined into a single date set.

 ## Tidy Data File